Skip to Main Content

 Book Now

-The ombré look typically means darker roots with lighter ends—brown to blonde, dark brown to light brown, deep auburn to reddish gold, etc. At home, you won't be adding permanent Radiant Hair Color to the lower, lighter portion of your hair.
+The ombré look typically means darker roots with lighter ends—brown to blonde, dark brown to light brown, deep auburn to reddish gold, etc. When doing ombre at home, you won't be adding permanent Radiant Hair Color to the lower, lighter portion of your hair.
 Instead, you’ll be lightening and freshening up your ends with the Light Works® Balayage Highlighting Kit.

 When choosing the Light Works® Kit that’s right for you, you’ll want to pick a shade that complements and enhances your current color but also has a noticeable contrast to achieve that unmistakable ombré look.
 You can have fun with the shades, too.
 Why not try a warm honey or cool toffee touch?
 And remember—if your hair is prone to that dreaded brassiness (most hair is), go with a cooler ash shade.
 To add warmth to blonde hair, try a golden honey shade or caramel tone.